Correlation-enhanced electron-phonon coupling: Applications of GW and screened hybrid functional to bismuthates, chloronitrides, and other high Tc superconductors: Computational details

 \subsection{Evaluating Coulomb pseudopotential}

-To estimate the Coulomb pseudopotential $\mu^*$, we implemented the methodology of Ref.[S\onlinecite{KHLeeS}] in our codes[S\onlinecite{jcm_15_2607S,prb_80_041103S}] which combine LDA and GW methods in a linearized augmented plane-wave (LAPW) basis set. $\mu^{*}$ is given by the formula
+To estimate the Coulomb pseudopotential $\mu^*$, we implemented the methodology of Ref.[\onlinecite{KHLee}] in our codes[\onlinecite{jcm_15_2607,prb_80_041103}] which combine LDA and GW methods in a linearized augmented plane-wave (LAPW) basis set. $\mu^{*}$ is given by the formula

 where $\varepsilon_F$ is the Fermi energy and $\omega_D$ the Debye energy, and dimensionless parameter $\mu$ is calculated as the following average over Fermi surface

 where $N(E_{F})$ is the density of states at Fermi level per spin, $\varepsilon_{\mathbf{k}\lambda}$ is the Kohn-Sham eigenvalue of the $\lambda$th band at a wave vector $\mathbf{k}$, and matrix elements of the screened Coulomb interaction in a basis of LDA eigenstates are calculated as the following